AI4IA Logo e1691608973812

 1. Font adjustments – users, can increase and decrease its size, change its family (type), adjust the spacing, alignment, line height, and more.

 2. Color adjustments – users can select various color contrast profiles such as light, dark, inverted, and monochrome.
-Additionally, users can swap color schemes of titles, texts, and backgrounds, with over 7 different coloring options.
+Additionally, users can swap color schemes of titles, texts, and backgrounds, with over seven different coloring options.

-3. Animations – epileptic users can stop all running animations with the click of a button.
+3. Animations – person with epilepsy can stop all running animations with the click of a button.
 Animations controlled by the interface include videos, GIFs, and CSS flashing transitions.

 4. Content highlighting – users can choose to emphasize important elements such as links and titles.
 They can also choose to highlight focused or hovered elements only.